 - Never run out of your favorite dry dog food

-Second is your sub headline, this is often a H2 or a two to three sentence paragraph.
+Second is your subheadline, this is often an H2 or a two to three sentence paragraph.
 This should focus on how your product or service enables the outcomes and what makes it unique.
+For example:

 Ensure you write specific facts too.
 For example, “The largest online shoe store” has little meaning and can be considered marketing mumbo jumbo.
 But “Selection of 56,487+ pairs of shoes” is specific enough to have an impact.